DaniXode/DaniXode/README.md

 - 👋 Hi, I’m @DaniXode
-- 👀 I’m interested in ...code
+- 👀 I’m interested in algorithm and Datastructure
-- 🌱 I’m currently learning ...java
+- 🌱 I’m currently learning java,python...
-- 💞️ I’m looking to collaborate on ...comming summery intern work
+- 💞️ I’m looking to collaborate on comming summery intern work
-- 📫 How to reach me ...emaime
+- 📫 How to reach me vi email

 <!---
 DaniXode/DaniXode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.